Art History and Visual Culture (AHVC)

 AHVC 302 - Medieval Art and Architecture (4 Credit Hours)

-This course is an advanced investigation of art and architectural developments in the Latin West during the medieval period and into the early modern period.
+This course is an advanced investigation of art and architectural developments in the Latin West during the medieval and early modern periods.
 Selective foci include western monastic art, building, and lay patronage in Spain, France, and Italy during the Romanesque through Gothic periods and beyond.
-The early urbanism of the communes of Italy are a focus, with their expansion of civil art and architecture through the fourteenth century, and rise of new religious orders.
+The early urbanism of the communes of Italy is a focus, with their expansion of civil art and architecture through the fourteenth century, and the rise of new religious orders.

 AHVC 333 - Art and Revolution in 20th Century China (4 Credit Hours)